isa5001/isa5001/README.md

 <h2>about</h2>
 ★ welcome to my github, i will mainly work on personal projects here ★
 <br>
-★ currently learning html, css and js ★
+★ currently learning html, css and javascript ★